derak/umbrella-reporting-api-tools/README.md

 ```

 # Run with Docker
-You will first need to have [Docker](https://docs.docker.com/get-docker/) installed and running. instructions for getting started with Docker can be found [here](https://docs.docker.com/get-docker/).
+You will first need to have [Docker](https://docs.docker.com/get-docker/) installed and running.
+Instructions for getting started with Docker can be found [here](https://docs.docker.com/get-docker/).

 To run this script in a Docker container, you don't need to install the required packages.
 Simply use the following `make` commands to build and run the script.